What Is an Assisted Living Facility? An Expert Guide for Families

 What is an assisted living facility?

-An assisted living facility provides housing and personalized care for individuals who need help with daily activities but don’t require constant medical supervision.
-These communities create a supportive environment where residents can maintain their independence while receiving assistance when needed.
+An assisted living facility provides housing and personal care for people who need help with daily activities but not constant medical supervision.
+Residents get support when they need it while keeping as much independence as possible.

 Definition and purpose